Mady Camara

-Mohamed Mady Camara (born 28 February 1997) is a Guinean professional footballer who plays as a central midfielder for Serie A club Roma, on loan from Olympiacos.
-He also represents the Guinea national team.
+Mohamed Mady Camara (born 28 February 1997) is a Guinean professional footballer who plays as a central midfielder for Super League Greece club PAOK and the Guinea national team.

 Club career

 Ajaccio

-Camara began his career with Guinean sides Kaloum and Santoba, before training with French Ligue 2 side AC Ajaccio in May 2015.
+Camara began his career with Guinean sides AS Kaloum and Santoba FC, before training with French Ligue 2 side AC Ajaccio in May 2015.
 He impressed during his time on trial and signed a professional contract with the club in 2016.

 On 20 May 2018, Camara scored a goal in the dying seconds of extra time to tie the game at 2–2 against Havre in the promotion playoffs semifinal.
-AC Ajaccio won in penalties 5–3, after Ghislain Gimbert scored the decisive penalty.
+Ajaccio won in penalties 5–3, after Ghislain Gimbert scored the decisive penalty.

 Olympiacos

 On 6 March 2018, he signed a five-year contract with Superleague giants Olympiacos ahead of the 2018–19 season for an undisclosed fee.
 The cost of the transfer was estimated to €2.5 million.
 On 16 September 2018, he scored in a 2–1 home win game against Asteras Tripolis.

 On 17 February 2019, he scored in a 4–1 home win against champions AEK Athens.
 On 7 April 2019, he again scored in a 5–0 away win against Panetolikos.
 On 21 April 2019, Camara opened the scoring for Olympiacos in a 3–1 away win against Lamia, but PAOK's win the same day confirmed that Olympiacos would finish as runners-up behind PAOK.

 On 27 October 2019, the 22-year-old Guinean hit the jackpot third time lucky with a powerful shot from the edge of the penalty area which nestled in the top right corner of Panagiotis Tsintotas’ goal in a 2–0 home derby win game against rivals AEK Athens.
 On 22 January 2020, he scored his only goal in a 1–0 away win against OFI.
-On 15 June 2020, he scored a brace within two minutes and assisted a goal for Giorgos Masouras, in a 3–1 home victory over Aris for the Superleague championship play-offs.
+On 15 June 2020, he scored a brace within two minutes and assisted a goal for Georgios Masouras, in a 3–1 home victory over Aris for the Superleague championship play-offs.

-On 21 July 2021 Camara scored the only goal against Neftçi Baku in a 1-0 home win but was later sent off after a hard foul.
-On 19 August 2021, he scored with a nice fake shot giving the lead in a thriumphic 3-0 home win 2021–22 UEFA Europa League playoffs 1st round game against ŠK Slovan Bratislava.
+On 21 July 2021 Camara scored the only goal against Neftçi Baku in a 1–0 home win but was later sent off after a hard foul.
+On 19 August 2021, he scored giving the lead in a 3–0 home win 2021–22 UEFA Europa League playoffs 1st round game against Slovan Bratislava.

 Roma

-On 31 August 2022, Camara joined Serie A side Roma on a season-long loan, with an option to buy.
+On 31 August 2022, Camara joined AS Roma on a season-long loan, with an option to buy.

+PAOK

+On 20 June 2024, PAOK announced the signing of Camara on a three-year contract.